-The Company adopted the provisions of the Financial Accounting Standards Board ("FASB") Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109" ("FIN No. 48"), on January 1, 2007.
-FIN No. 48 requires that the impact of tax positions be recognized in the financial statements if they are more likely than not of being sustained upon examination, based on the technical merits of the position.
-As discussed in the financial statements in the 2008 Form 10-K, the Company has a valuation allowance against the full amount of its net deferred tax assets.
-The Company currently provides a valuation allowance against deferred tax assets will not be realized.
-The Company has not recognized any unrecognized tax benefits in their balance sheet under the provisions of FIN No. 48.
+The Company adopted the provisions of the Financial Accounting Standards Board ("FASB") Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109" ("FIN 48"), on January 1, 2007.
+FIN 48 requires that the impact of tax positions be recognized in the financial statements if they are more likely than not of being sustained upon examination, based on the technical merits of the position.
+As discussed in Note 4 to the Company's audited financial statements contained in the 2008 Form 10-K, the Company has a valuation allowance against the full amount of its net deferred tax assets.
+The Company currently provides a valuation allowance against deferred tax assets when it is more likely than not that some portion or all of its deferred tax assets will not be realized.
+The Company has not recognized any unrecognized tax benefits in its balance sheet under the provisions of FIN 48.